The Night House: Release

-The Night House premiered at the Sundance Film Festival on January 24, 2020; and shortly thereafter, Searchlight Pictures acquired distribution rights.
+The Night House premiered at the Sundance Film Festival on January 24, 2020, and shortly thereafter, Searchlight Pictures acquired distribution rights.
 It was scheduled to be released on July 16, 2021, then rescheduled for August 20, 2021.

 Home media

 The film was released on digital platforms on October 5, 2021, with selected streaming on Amazon Prime Video.
-It was released on BluRay and DVD on October 19, 2021, by Walt Disney Home Entertainment.
-One of the bonus features of the BluRay and DVD release is a behind-the-scenes featurette, What Happens at the Lake House?.
+It was released on Blu-ray and DVD on October 19, 2021, by Walt Disney Home Entertainment.
+One of the bonus features of the Blu-ray and DVD release is a behind-the-scenes featurette, What Happens at the Lake House?.

-It premiered on HBO Max on April 8, 2022.

 Reception

 Box office

 As of 27 February 2022, The Night House has grossed $7.1 million in the United States and Canada, and $8.4 million in other territories, for a worldwide total of $15.5 million.

-In the United States and Canada, The Night House was released paired with Reminiscence, PAW Patrol: The Movie, and The Protégé, and the limited release of Flag Day.
-It was projected to gross around $2–3 million from 2,150 theaters in its opening weekend.
+In the United States and Canada, it was released paired with Reminiscence, PAW Patrol: The Movie, The Protégé, and the limited release of Flag Day.
+It was projected to gross $2–3 million from 2,150 theaters in its opening weekend.
 It made $1.1 million its first day and went on to debut to $2.9 million, finishing eighth at the box office.
 It fell 57% in its second weekend to $1.2 million.